Table of Contents – Divorce Modification with Children

 It is possible to obtain a change in the “Final Judgment” or “Decree of Dissolution” after it has been finalized by a Judge.
 Many times this can be accomplished by directly attacking the Judge’s ruling or by seeking to work with the Judge in order to achieve a Modification of the “Decree” which has been in effect for quite some time.
-Although this website will provide some general information as how to obtain Relief or Modification within the State of Arizona, it is always recommended that you contact The Cantor Law Group immediately to set an appointment for a free initial consultation to discuss your specific case.
+Although this website will provide some general information as how to obtain Relief or Modification within the State of Arizona, it is always recommended that you contact The Cantor Law Group immediately to set an appointment for a free initial consultation to discuss divorce modification with children.

 Motion for New Trial

 Once the Judge’s “Decree of Dissolution” is filed, then certain time limits begin to run with respect to a “Motions for New Trial”.
 A Motion for New Trial must be filed within 15 days after the Decree of Dissolution is filed by the Judge; otherwise, this remedy will no longer be available.
 Motions for New Trial are very rarely granted due to the fact that they can only be supported by very specific grounds.
 If the specific grounds do not exist under the rules regarding a Motion for New Trial, then it is wiser to file an Appeal.